 Grand Finalists will be announced at the completion of all preliminary rounds.
 The Grand Finals will be held on the 26th of November, venue TBA.

-Registrations are open from the 19th of September and the cost is $25 per student.
+Registrations are open NOW and the cost is $20 per student.
 Speech topics for each round will be released to registered participants from 4 weeks prior to the date of the round.
 Registrations close one day prior to the individual round taking place.

 Topics will be issued four weeks before your chosen round by the convenor, so be sure to pay close attention to your emails!